CraigStuntz/CraigStuntz.github.io/drafts/2023-06-24-envelope-generator.markdown

 <figcaption>Passive trace</figcaption>
 </figure>

+We start by building a passive EG, but as you can't hook it up to anything which draws more current than an oscilloscope without changing the envelope, that's really only good for demonstrating the principle of operation of the EG.
+Building a "useful" EG will require some op amps.

-If you look at the figure on the right, the yellow trace is the square wave I am using as the input to the EG, and the purple trace is the output of the EG.
+If you look at the "Passive trace" figure on the right, the yellow trace is the square wave I am using as the input to the EG, and the purple trace is the output of the EG.
 As you can see, the output of the passive circuit is limited to the voltage of the input to the EG. Also, the output impedance would not be handled well; the